ailintom/persons-names-MK/Database structure.md

 | note              | VARCHAR(4000) | General notes related to the object |

 ### assemblages *(table_id: 23)*
 Each record in this table represents an archaeological assemblage (such as a burial or a memorial chapel) where one or more inscribed objects were found.
-This data is supplementary and is entered only to the extent that it can be relevant for dating and grouping together inscribed objects.
+These data are supplementary and is entered only to the extent that it can be relevant for dating and grouping together inscribed objects.

 | Field name        | Type  | Description |
 | ---               | :---: | :---        |